exkizo/get_next_line/README.md

     <li>To be able to manage multiple file descriptors with your get_next_line.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call get_next_line once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.</li>
   </ul>
 </div>

+## How do the code works
+  My get_next_line function works with 3 central functions and some utility functions to help the program: